Portmadoc, Beddgelert and South Snowdon Railway: Abandonment

 Sections of abandoned cuttings and embankments of the original route still survive in the Beddgelert area.
 These include an abandoned embankment, a completed bridge over the A498 at the southern end of Beddgelert village near the Royal Goat Hotel and nearby bridge abutments in a field.
-The abutments of the Afon Glaslyn bridge were also constructed and the one of the west bank is now a Welsh Water Authority measuring station.
+The abutments of the Afon Glaslyn bridge were also constructed and that of the west bank is now a Welsh Water Authority measuring station.